Audit Report Overviews

 Next example we take for Walmart Inc:

 - The report is unqualified.
-However, the auditor has specified two critical audit matters in the audit report.
+However, the auditor specified two critical audit matters in the report.

 First Matter

-It says that the company is involved in a number of legal proceedings.
-The company has to follow the basic principles of accounting including accruing the probable liabilities.
-Probable means more than 50% chance of occurrence.
-Auditor says that the company has not estimated the same.
+It says that the company involves in a number of legal proceedings.
+The company has to follow the basic accounting principles, including accruing the probable liabilities.
+Probable means more than a 50% chance of occurrence.
+The auditor says that the company has not estimated the same.

-The auditor also specifies how he has dealt with opinion & how the opinion is still unqualified.
-Auditor has followed the procedures & it has found them to be appropriate.
-Thus, one can rely on the unqualified opinion.
+The auditor also specifies how he has dealt with an opinion & how the opinion is still unqualified.
+The auditor has followed the procedures & has found them to be appropriate.
+Thus, one can rely on an unqualified opinion.

 Second Matter

 The second matter specifies that the company has valued the “indefinite life” of intangible assets.
-It has also stated as to how the matter is dealt with in providing the final opinion.
+It has also stated how the matter is dealt with in providing the final opinion.

 Conclusion

-An audit report is the first thing shareholders search for after they have understood the presentation of financial statements.
-If the audit report does not give them the required confidence or assurance, it has serious implications on the management of the company as well as the persons behind the management.
-Also, government departments take audit reports very seriously when they need to judge the status of the company.
-Also, auditors have to follow their ethical standards & professional parameters before providing an opinion.
-The subjectivity of the opinion is a matter of personal judgment but the minimum audit procedures are specified by the governing body.
-If they fail to do so, they are also liable for punishment by various provisions of law.
+An audit report is the first thing shareholders search for after understanding the presentation of financial statements.
+Suppose the audit report does not give them the required confidence or assurance.
+In that case, it has serious implications for the company’s management and those behind it.
+Also, government departments take audit reports very seriously when judging the company’s status.
+Also, auditors must follow their ethical standards & professional parameters before providing an opinion.
+The subjectivity of the opinion is a matter of personal judgment, but the governing body specifies the minimum audit procedures.
+They are also liable for punishment by various law provisions if they fail.

 Recommended Articles

 This is a guide to Audit Report Examples.
-Here we also discuss the definition and explanation of audit reports along with different examples.
+Here we also discuss the definition and explanation of audit reports and different examples.
 You may also have a look at the following articles to learn more –